CuddleBear92/Hydrus-Presets-and-Scripts/guide/create_parser_furaffinity.md

 Before creating url class you have to understand how url work and parts of it.

-see url for complete explanationhttps://en.wikipedia.org/wiki/URL
+see url for complete explanation: https://en.wikipedia.org/wiki/URL

-tldr url path components is part of the folder tree of the sites.
+tldr: url path components is part of the folder tree of the sites.
 A site is a folder and file structure in most cases after all.

-parameters section will handle url query.
+Parameters section will handle url query.
 In this case it will be removed because post url dont' contain any query string.

-url class tells the client how an url looks like and what type of url it is
+Url class tells the client how an url looks like and what type of url it is

-there is categories you put them in. in classes like a post class which would be a post url. that will then be linked together with a parser that will look at the url in question and parse that info on how it will be processed.
+There is categories you put them in.
+In classes like a post class which would be a post url.
+That will then be linked together with a parser that will look at the url in question and parse that info on how it will be processed.

 ![](/guide/fa_1.png)
+  *`downloaders definition` menu*

 - open `network` menu > `downloader definition` menu > `manage url class menu`
 - click `add` button